NPI Frequently Asked Questions

 How do I enumerate?

-While keeping NPI enumeration requirements in mind, IBC strongly encourages providers to enumerate with NPIs in the same configuration as they are now enumerated with IBC using Corporate Provider IDs.
+While keeping NPI enumeration requirements in mind, Independence strongly encourages providers to enumerate with NPIs in the same configuration as they are now enumerated with IBC using Corporate Provider IDs.

-Where are the IBC billing instructions and companion guides?
+Where are the Independence billing instructions and companion guides?

 Billing information can be found in our Claims submission toolkit for proper electronic and paper claims submissions as well as in our companion guides.
 Additional information can be found in issues of Partners in Health Update as well as in the current Provider Manual for Participating Professional Providers.

 What happens if a claim comes in without an NPI?

 An NPI is required by HIPAA regulations.
 If a claim is submitted without a valid, registered NPI, the claim will reject.

 Will Independence allow providers to bill legacy and/or NPI?